lowepowerlab/lab_handbook/README.md

 * **#journal_club**:
     * Organizing journal club
     * Posting paper (1 week before the JC)
+* **# announcements**:
+    * The lab calendars will automatically post daily and weekly summaries of lab events here.
+* **# undergrad_tech**:
+    * A place for the team to communicate with undergraduates with technician / student asst responsibilities.
+A "slackBot" will be configured to post the

 Some of the resources I share on slack will be Tweets.
 Even if you don't want to use Twitter professionally, I recommend making a private account so you can easily view these.